GuitarML/Seed/README.md

 The Seed pedal is my first attempt at a fully featured digital effects pedal comparable to other commercial effects.
 I build and sell them for around $200 from the [GuitarML Pedals facebook page](https://www.facebook.com/profile.php?id=100089301889206) (reach out to me here and I may have a couple avaiable).
 Although selling these pedals is rewarding, it is much more fulfilling to me to spend my time creating new designs, and open sourcing them so the DIY community to build and enjoy these for themselves.
-I love to encourage people to get their hands dirty with science and engineering, and guitar effects are a terrific way to get involved in so many diciplines - electronics, software, mechanical, product design, art, and of course music.
+I love encouraging people to get their hands dirty with science and engineering, and guitar effects are a terrific way to get involved in so many diciplines - electronics, software, mechanical, product design, art, and of course music.
 No matter what your interests are, I hope this project sparks your curiosity and encourages you to create new and amazing things.